-Tech companies, and indeed all organizations in the digital economy, are coming to realize that a company full of specialists is not an ideal situation.
-It is more important than ever that new employees are cross-disciplined.
+Tech companies, and indeed all organizations in the digital economy, are coming to realize that digital skills are vital for employees in the digital era.
+It is more important than ever that new employees are cross-disciplined and have both hard and soft skills.
 Whatever the specific job you are interviewing for, recruiters will be looking out for a wider skill set and broader experience in their new hires.

-This list covers ten of the top digital skills employers are looking for today and in the coming years ahead.
+This list covers ten of the top digital skills employers are looking for today and in the coming years.

 1. Programming, Web and App Development

 Coding is also vital for emerging technologies such as augmented reality (AR) and virtual reality (VR).
 Coding will provide AR and VR Developers with the foundation skills needed to develop the next generation of AR and VR technologies.

 Find out how you can learn the very latest programming languages in these intro videos:

 Find out how you can learn how to build world-leading websites and apps and accelerate your career as a Developer.

 Digital Business Analysis helps organizations to make the right choices by providing an independent and objective mindset and applying a range of proven analysis techniques to make a convincing business case for investment in a digital solution.
 As digital transformation is central to all organizations in the digital economy, digital business analysis skills have become the hottest skills to have on your CV in the 21st Century.
 Digital Business Analysts are at the epicenter of digital transformation projects.
 They help organizations develop a digital ecosystem of technologies that will help drive digital transformation and business growth.

 3. Digital Design and Data Visualization